StiphyJay/StiphyJay/README.md

 - 😄 Work hard!
 Play hard!
 - 🔭 I'm a 4th-year Ph.D. student (from Sep 2021) at the Southeast University...
 - 👯 I am also a visiting intern at the Robotics Institute (RI) of Carnegie Mellon University (CMU), collaborating with Shibo Zhao, under the supervision of Professor Sebastian Scherer and Wenshan Wang.
-- 🔭 I previously worked as a research assistant at Fudan University with Prof. Patrick Yin Chiang, focusing on Onboard Point Cloud Perception.
+- 🔭 I previously was a visiting student at Fudan University with Prof. Patrick Yin Chiang, focusing on Onboard Point Cloud Perception.
 - 🌱 I’m currently focusing on efficient AI, especially for LLMs/MLLMs, 3D Perception, Point Cloud, and Pose Estimation...
 - 🤔 I’m looking for academic collaboration and discussion on efficient Point Cloud Perception and LLMs.
 - 📫 How to reach me: sifanjay@gmail.com